reasonml/reason-react/docs/state-actions-reducer.md

 - There's a user-defined type called **`action`**, named so by convention.
 It's a variant of all the possible state transitions in your component. _In state machine terminology, this'd be a "token"_.
 - A user-defined `state` type, and an `initialState`.
 Nothing special.
 - The current `state` value is accessible through `self.state`, whenever `self` is passed to you as an argument of some function.
 - A "**reducer**"!
-This [pattern-matches](https://reasonml.github.io/docs/en/pattern-matching.html) on the possible actions and specify what state update each action corresponds to. _In state machine terminology, this'd be a "state transition"_.
+This [pattern-matches](https://reasonml.github.io/docs/en/pattern-matching.html) on the possible actions and specifies what state update each action corresponds to. _In state machine terminology, this'd be a "state transition"_.
 - In `render`, instead of `self.handle` (which doesn't allow state updates), you'd use `self.send`. `send` takes an action.

-So, when a click on the dialog is triggered, we "send" the `Click` action to the reducer, which handles the `Click` case by returning the new state that increment a counter.
+So, when a click on the dialog is triggered, we "send" the `Click` action to the reducer, which handles the `Click` case by returning the new state that increments a counter.
 ReasonReact takes the state and updates the component.

 **Note**: just like for `self.handle`, sometimes you might be forwarding `send` to some helper functions.
 Pass the whole `self` instead and **annotate it**.
 This avoids a complex `self` record type behavior.
 See [Record Field `send`/`handle` Not Found](record-field-send-handle-not-found.md).